TokiLee/PokeLeague/README.md

 # Poke League

-Server code written in node to recommend you a sun/moon pokemon starter based on your last 20 champions played in League of Legends
+Server code written in javascript to recommend you a sun/moon pokemon starter based on your last 20 champions played in League of Legends

 ## Getting Started